LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 >
 > **Jacob Fredrickson, Single Digital Presence project manager**

 But what in particular is broken?
 Yes, the websites and services have poor usability, and accessibility, and aren't pleasant to use.
-But those are symptoms, not underlying issues.
+But those are symptoms, not underlying problems.

 In November I was approached by a web developer.
 Enthusiastic about library services in their local area they wanted to create a new and accessible way of browsing the library catalogue (no, it wasn't me!).
 They had approached the library service, via freedom of information, for a copy of the catalogue data.
 They'd requested this in spreadsheet format with data fields such as ISBN and stock level.